-by Terrilynn Grace West
+By Terrilynn Grace West

 This is the second in a series addressing spiritual wellness, featuring churches on Ocracoke.
 Last month I wrote about the United Methodist Church.
 If you visit the Ocracoke Lighthouse, and continue on that road, you will see on the left the new (as of 2004) Assembly of God Church.
 Interestingly, you may have noticed the old church which was bought and moved to Highway 12 becoming a rental cottage through Ocracoke Island Realty.
 This older church was the first sanctuary built in 1941 by Stanford Jackson and other men from the church.

-Even before there was a church building, worship services were held in yards, porches and homes of the congregation recounts Joyce Spencer, a native Ocracoker, “back in the early 30’s, the first revivals were held in my Grandmother Mary Midgett’s front yard and led by Darcus Gray, Eva Dixon and Pearl Midgett who came to Ocracoke from Buxton”.
+Even before there was a church building, worship services were held in yards, porches and homes of the congregation recounts Joyce Spencer, a native Ocracoker, “back in the early 30s, the first revivals were held in my Grandmother Mary Midgett’s front yard and led by Darcus Gray, Eva Dixon and Pearl Midgett who came to Ocracoke from Buxton.”

-John O’Neal says that in 1938 services were held in his Grandmother Elizabeth Styron’s (known as Aunt Bett) front porch, and later as more room was needed her back porch was closed in.
-Lumber was hauled from the beach from the ship Nomis that went ashore in 1935 to build benches.
+John O’Neal says that in 1938 services were held in his grandmother Elizabeth Styron’s (known as Aunt Bett) front porch, and later as more room was needed her back porch was closed in.
+Lumber was hauled from the beach from the ship “Nomis” that went ashore in 1935 to build benches.
 It was Elizabeth Styron’s daughter Elizabeth Styron Meyers, known as ‘Aunt or Sis Liz’, who gave the land for the church where it stands today.

-‘Pastor Ivey’ speaks of the Assembly of God Church as his “home church”.
-He grew up on Ocracoke, graduating from the high school class of 1994 and has fond memories of playing music with his Grandfather in church.
-Ivey Belch then went to the University of North Carolina Charlotte and East Coast Bible College where he received a Minister’s Degree.
-His first appointment was in his Grandmother’s home town of Askewville, NC as a Youth Pastor.
+Pastor Ivey speaks of the Assembly of God Church as his “home church.”
+He grew up on Ocracoke, graduating with the high school class of 1994 and has fond memories of playing music with his grandfather in church.
+Ivey Belch then went to the University of North Carolina Charlotte and East Coast Bible College where he received a minister’s degree.
+His first appointment was in his grandmother’s home town of Askewville, NC, as a youth pastor.
 The minister of this church married his parents and then the minister’s son married Ivey and Laura in 1998 just before they moved back to Ocracoke.
-Ivey and his wife were active in the church, especially working with the youth until in 2010, he was appointed the Interim Pastor, becoming the full time Pastor January 2011.
+Ivey and Laura were active in the church, especially working with the youth, until in 2010, he was appointed the interim pastor, becoming the full time pastor January 2011.